justinethier/husk-scheme/README.markdown

 - [cabal-install](http://hackage.haskell.org/trac/hackage/wiki/CabalInstall) may be used to build, deploy, and generate packages for husk.
 - [Haskeline](http://trac.haskell.org/haskeline) - which may be installed using cabal: `cabal install haskeline`

 The `scm-unit-tests` directory contains unit tests for much of the scheme code.
-All tests may be executed via `make test` command.
+All tests may be executed via the `make test` command.

 The `examples` directory contains example scheme programs.